-Dividers dingbats are also used, generally, one at the time.
+Dividers dingbats are also used, generally, one at a time.
 They can be simple or intricate and they serve, as their name implies, as a way to divide various sections in a page or a project or as a simple decorative element.
 Here are some examples of divider and decoration dingbats:

-Just like for the drawings, they are usually used one at the time.
+Just like for the drawings, they are usually used one at a time.
 Often, you will have the same design available in 2 or 4 presentations, sometimes in mirrored or flipped versions for the convenience of the user.

 These dingbats are fantastic tools to create borders, decorate ribbons, and so on.
-Although some of them are created so every character will match every other character in the series (like in the 3 Strands font), others will require the user to be a bit more careful as some characters will not match others; maybe they will match only one one or two sides or they will be in different directions (like the DC Celtic Border).
+Although some of them are created so every character will match every other character in the series (like in the 3 Strands font), others will require the user to be a bit more careful as some characters will not match others; maybe they will match only one or two sides or they will be in different directions (like the DC Celtic Border).
 In this case, if the font does not come with a character chart, it might be a good idea to create one yourself so you will know what character will give the result you want.

 Frames and banners